dcblood1/BCND-C6-Exercises/README.md

 # registering users.
 # changing operational status with multi-party sig

+# CB is Safe Withdraw function,
+# and rateLimit and Entrancy protections.
+# rate limiting controls the frequency at which a contract operation can be called.
+# entrancy protection wont someone call a contract multiple times w/o letting it complete.

 To install, download or clone the repo, then move to the required exercise branch with either:

 - `git checkout ExerciseC6A`